skiselev/omega/README.md

 ![Omega System - Keyboard stacked on Main Board](Mainboard/images/Omega-Mainboard-1.1-Stacked.jpg)

 ## Status
 * The keyboard design is completed.
-Keyboard PCB Version 1.0 is available.
+Keyboard PCB Version 1.1 is available.
 * The main board design is completed.
-Main Board PCB Version 1.1 is available.
+Main Board PCB Version 1.2 is available.
 * The complete system is tested and it works properly.
-A few minor issues were found and are documented in [Known Issues](https://github.com/skiselev/omega/blob/master/Mainboard.md#known-issues) section.

 ## Boards Documentation